nxt-insurance/nxt_pipeline/README.md

 ```

 You can query the steps of your pipeline simply by calling `pipeline.steps`.
 A NxtPipeline::Step will provide you with
-an interface it's type, options, status (:success, :skipped, :failed), result, error and the index in the pipeline.
+an interface to it's type, options, status (:success, :skipped, :failed), result, error and the index in the pipeline.

 ```
 pipeline.steps.first